10 Brilliant Ways Beef Bouillon Rescued My Cooking from Bland to Bold

 • Instructions:

-1. In a large pot, sauté the onions, garlic, and carrots until tender.
+1. In a large pot, sauté the onions, garlic, and carrots until they’re soft and tender.

 2. Add the beef cubes and cook until browned.

-3. Dissolve the beef bouillon cube in water and pour it over the beef and veggies.
+3. Dissolve the meat bouillon cube in water and pour it over the beef and veggies.

 4. Add barley and thyme, and simmer for 45 minutes or until the barley is tender.